amshekar/ux-meetup/README.md

 [**Live Demo**](https://satellizer-sahat.rhcloud.com)

+[**Steps To Run**]
-Clone the application
+Clone the application,

-Run the mongo server with mongod command
+Run the mongo server with mongod command,

-Navigate to server folder run the node server.js browse the application
+Navigate to server folder run the node server.js,

+browse the application

 ---